PNNL-m-q/mza/README.md

 This software binary and example scripts are freely provided under the BSD License here included.
 However, the binary software depends on other software libraries which place further restrictions on its use and redistribution.
 By using MZA, you agree to comply with the restrictions imposed on you by the license agreements of the software libraries on which it depends:
-* Agilent Mass Hunter Data Access Component Library (www.agilent.com)
+* Agilent Technologies Mass Hunter Data Access Component Library (www.agilent.com)
-* Thermo-Scientific MSFileReader Library (www.thermofisher.com)
+* Thermo Fisher Scientific MSFileReader Library (www.thermofisher.com)
+* Bruker TDF-SDK data access library (www.bruker.com)